 Fuel reduction burning is often patchy as a result of fuel and climatic conditions and inherent landscape-related features such as topography and soil moisture, with a strong sampling design required to capture this variation.
-In addition, as bushfires become larger they become more intense, having greater influence on soils and vegetation.
+With bushfires becoming more intense the larger they become, affecting soils and vegetation more.
 It is unknown if the same situation arises with prescribed burning.

 The relationships between burn size and soil, water, vegetation and fuel outcomes has yet to be quantified.
 The ability to predict the effects of prescribed burns of different size across landscapes is currently negligible.

-To determine historical fire size, data relating to fire size, location and timing for the last 10 years will be used from NSW, Victoria, South Australia, Western Australia and Tasmania.
+To determine historical fire size, data relating to fire size, location and timing for the last 10 years will be used from New South Wales, Victoria, South Australia, Western Australia and Tasmania.
 Patterns in fire size and timing that will provide valuable information for the project’s sampling design are emerging.

 Ultimately, this project will move research and management capabilities to its next logical focus – building a predictive model and framework for planning of prescribed burns.

 This will help predict the effects of fuel reduction burning on fuel loads, broad vegetation types and carbon and water potential (for example, capacity for carbon sequestration, water yield) of forests at a manageable spatial scale.

 |21 Mar 2014||Optimisation of fuel reduction burning regimes for fuel reduction, carbon, water and vegetation outcomes||606.43 KB (606.43 KB)||fuel reduction, greenhouse gases, prescribed burning|